Verne Lundquist: Early life

-Lundquist attended Augustana Seminary in Rock Island, Illinois in 1962.
-His father was a Lutheran pastor and President of the Nebraska Synod of the Augustana Lutheran Church.
-Lundquist played basketball and baseball and was a disc jockey at WOC, Davenport, Iowa.
+Lundquist attended Augustana Seminary in Rock Island, Illinois, in 1962.
+His father was a Lutheran pastor and President of the Texas Synod of the Augustana Lutheran Church.
+Lundquist was a disc jockey at WOC, Davenport, Iowa.
 His 'Golden Voice' was the highlight of the seminary class on preaching.

+Career

-He began his broadcasting career as sports anchor for WFAA in Dallas and in Austin for KTBC, as well as being the radio voice of the Dallas Cowboys.
+He began his broadcasting career as sports anchor in Austin for KTBC, moved from there to WFAA in Dallas where he also became the radio voice of the Dallas Cowboys.
 Lundquist joined the Cowboys Radio Network in 1967 and remained with the team until the 1984 season.
-He was paired with future (and now current) play-by-play man Brad Sham starting with the 1977 season, the year the Cowboys went 12–2 and captured their second NFL title in Super Bowl XII.
+He was paired with future (and now current) play-by-play man Brad Sham starting with the 1977 season, the year Dallas went 12–2 and captured their second NFL title in Super Bowl XII.
 He was sportscaster at WFAA during their 6pm news, while his eventual successor Dale Hansen did the 10pm news.

-Before becoming a nationwide sports commentator, from 1970 to 1974, Lundquist was commentator for the sports show, Bowling for Dollars, in Dallas, Texas.
+Before becoming a nationwide sports commentator, from 1970 to 1974, Lundquist was announcer for the sports show, Bowling for Dollars, in Dallas, Texas.
 It aired weekday evenings on the ABC station, WFAA-TV, from 6:30 to 7:00, in north central Texas.
-During these four seasons, Lundquist started interviewing Cowboys players and their first head coach, Tom Landry, at their sidelines, during halftimes, practices, pre-season and pre-game warm-ups, in Dallas.
+During these four seasons, Lundquist started interviewing Cowboys players and their first head coach, Tom Landry, at their sidelines, during halftimes, practices, pre-season and pre-game warm-ups in Dallas.